Zarenalabs/zarenacord/README.rst

 A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.

-| **PLEASE NOTE: This lib is a fork of OG discord.py by Rapptz!
+**PLEASE NOTE: This lib is a fork of OG discord.py by `Rapptz <https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1>`_!
 Since Danny no longer maintains dpy so I created this in order to add any upcoming feature by Discord.**
-| Credit: `Rapptz <https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1>`_ (original creator of discord.py)

 Key Features
 -------------